bukiro/PECS-Work-Assets/README.md

 - [ ] Stretch Goal: Exporting statblock and files for other tools (e.g. Foundry VTT)

 Active to-do:
+- Type item in itemContent.component
+- Show deity's restrictionDesc on cleric spells in spells and spellbook components
+- Hero Points are limited to 3

 Implement:
 - Cache system to prevent re-calculating complicated values if nothing has changed
-- "When a character creates consumable items, they can make them in batches of four."
+- Dust of Disappearance

 Test:

 Bugs:

-Next steps:
-- Use eslint
+- Gaining a light item (e.g. moderate healing potion) from another character that tips over the encumbrance limit doesn't update effects.

+To do:
+- Move customfeats that are always generated out of the character and into the FeatsService
+- Error handling in all steps of the saving process.
+- "When a character creates consumable items, they can make them in batches of four."
+- Feat.meetsHeritageReq should check the level that additional heritages were gained on
+- ItemActivity.data should be removed if not used.
-- Use strict templates
+- Subscribes
+- - Fix deprecated subscribes
+- - http calls don't need to unsubscribe
+- - Change one-time subscriptions from unsubscribe to pipe(take(1))
+- ngOnInit content can often be moved to constructor
+- Replacements within foreach() should be changed to map()
 - Create Modal directive that allows modals that don't close when clicking outside
 - Improve inventory html with InventoryParameters & ItemParameters
 - Apply errata if needed